 Maue’s frank exploration of the messy emotions of day to day life is documented in a language of feelings, passions and sentiments that we all understand and speak.
 This is the crux of her work…The commonality and drama of human experience is there for us all to see if we choose to take the time to observe .

-Kathleen O'Hara, curator and writer
+Kathleen O'Hara, curator and writer, Self-Fabricated Catalogue

 Looking to the work of … Joetta Maue… the materiality and history of the vintage handkerchief renders it a mediating object, one that enables an affective engagement with and intervention on an unwritten archive of women’s labours, pleasures, and communication…Maue’s “reclaimed linens” directly engage with the handkerchief as a receptacle for bodily fluids, which both policed the boundaries of the self and demonstrated human porousness, infused with mess and sentiment…Her work focuses on the memories infused in cloths, but the history of the handkerchief is one of literal infusion, functioning as a container not simply for feeling, but also for bodily fluids.
 Joetta Maue’s finely wrought works are almost uncomfortably intimate, and force a consideration of the presence of bodies and the impressions left by touch.
 Using “reclaimed linens,” Maue renders figures who might have touched these surfaces, both invoking her own embodied labour in the density of her stitches and the physical traces of other women’s bodies in these linens…Maue thus gestures towards the limits of cross-temporal connection through material objects.